graphql/graphql-spec/spec/Section 3 -- Type System.md

 directive @specifiedBy(url: String!) on SCALAR
 ```

-The `@specifiedBy` directive is used within the type system definition language
+The `@specifiedBy` *built-in directive* is used within the type system
-to provide a *scalar specification URL* for specifying the behavior of
+definition language to provide a *scalar specification URL* for specifying the
-[custom scalar types](#sec-Scalars.Custom-Scalars).
-The URL should point to a
+behavior of [custom scalar types](#sec-Scalars.Custom-Scalars).
+The URL should
-human-readable specification of the data format, serialization, and
+point to a human-readable specification of the data format, serialization, and
 coercion rules.
 It must not appear on built-in scalar types.

 In this example, a custom scalar type for `UUID` is defined with a URL pointing